go-to-k/lamver/README.md

 The description in **Japanese** is available on the following blog page. -> [Blog](https://go-to-k.hatenablog.com/entry/lamver)

+The description in **English** is available on the following blog page. -> [Blog](https://dev.to/aws-builders/lambda-runtimeversion-search-tool-across-regions-41l0)

 ## What is

 CLI tool to search AWS Lambda runtime values and versions.